spekframework/spek-gradle-sample/README.md

 To run individual tests, you can use the Spek IntelliJ IDEA plugin

-You can run tests with Maven using `gradle test`
+You can run tests with Gradle using `gradle test`